William Koontz

 After law school, Jane was a Judicial Law Clerk for the Honorable Marc H. Westbrook, Circuit Court Judge of the Eleventh Judicial Circuit.
 She worked for the Eleventh Circuit Solicitor’s Office in Lexington from 1997 until 2003.
 In 2003, she opened Waters Law, LLC, where for over twenty years she worked as a solo practitioner, focusing on family law and children’s advocacy.
 A significant portion of that time was spent serving as a guardian ad litem in contested custody cases.
 From 2006-2023, Jane worked with Sistercare, representing domestic violence survivors in Family Court.
 From 2016 until 2023, Jane represented parents in cases against the Department of Social Services through the South Carolina Office of Indigent Defense.

-Jane is an active member and volunteer at a Church in Lexington.
-She enjoys spending time with her family.
+Jane is an active member and volunteer at a local church in Lexington and she enjoys spending time with her family and friends.

 Ashby Lawton Jones † *